crs4/bbmri-it-school-tutorials/11-final-project/task-4.3/README.md

 #### Additional information
 * Airflow is installed on your BB's VM.
+Activate by following these steps.
+    1. Go into the `~/airflow` directory.
+    2. Edit the docker compose to expose its web interface on port 8888: `sed -i -e 's/\<8080\>/8888/g' docker-compose.yaml`.
-Activate by doing into the `~/airflow` directory and running `docker compose up -d`
+    3. Run `docker compose up -d`.
-    + You'll be able to access the dashboard at `http://localhost:8080`
+    4. You'll be able to access the dashboard at `http://localhost:8888`.